About Vatican Museums

 Gallery of Maps

-Pope Gregory XIII founded this Gallery of Maps in the 16th century and commissioned the famous geographer Ignazio Danti to take up the project.
-This is a 120-metre-long hall that is paneled with painted geographical maps of Italy.
+Pope Gregory XIII founded this hall of Gallery of maps in the 16th century and commissioned the famous geographer Ignazio Danti to take up the project.
+This is a 120-metre long hall that is panelled with painted geographical maps of Italy.
 There are almost 40 such panels depicting a close view of various regions of Italy.
 You can go to the third floor of the Belvedere Courtyard to observe these intricate frescoes.
-The vaulted ceilings of the hall depict the Siege of Malta and the Battle of Lepanto which are the only two events that are painted in the hall.
+The vaulted ceilings of the hall depict the Siege of Malta and the Battle of Lepanto, which are the only two events that are painted in the hall.

 Gallery of Statues and Hall of Busts

 This is one of the most-visited halls amongst the 54 galleries of the Pio-Clementine Museum.
-It is occupied by numerous Roman and Greek sculptures and busts of significant personalities.
-The Gallery of Statues and Hall of Busts is home to jaw-dropping frescoes depicting landscapes and cityscapes.
-You can also find several paintings of Cupids made by Pinturicchio that adorn the recesses in the walls.
+It is occupied by numerous Roman and Greek sculptures of significant personalities.
+The Gallery of Statues and Hall of Busts is home to stunning frescoes depicting landscapes and cityscapes.
+You can also find several paintings of Cupids made by Pinturicchio that adorn the recesses on the walls.
 This gallery showcases the interaction between the two empires and the influence they had on each other.
 It also houses the famous figurine sculpture of ‘Sleeping Ariadne’ which is a good example to study the Greco-Roman intersection.

 Lapidary Gallery

-Visit the largest Lapidary Gallery in the entire Vatican City which is situated on the southern end of the connecting hall between the Vatican Palace and the Belvedere Palace.
-This gallery consists of more than 3400 pages made of slabs, urns, altars, and sarcophagi.
+Visit the largest lapidary gallery in the entire Vatican City which is situated on the southern end of the connecting hall between the Vatican Palace and the Belvedere Palace.
+This gallery consists of more than 3400 pages made of slabs, urns, altars and sarcophagi.
 Curated by Gaetano Marini, the foremost custodian of the Apostolic Library, this place is one of the best stone libraries in the world.
-You can wander around the place gazing at the stone engravings that take you on a historical tour around the world.
+You can roam around the place gazing at the stone engravings that take you on a historical tour around the world.

 Round Hall